Special Constable recruitment process

 Stage 2 – Application form

-If you successfully pass the eligibility checks, you will be invited to view a short video and asked to complete an application form.
+If you are successful at the online eligibility stage, you will asked to complete an application form.

-You will need to fill in your personal details, employment history and references.
+You will need to fill in your personal details, employment history and references and upload your ID and proof of current residential address.

-Following shortlisting, you will be invited to a virtual interview.
+Following shortlisting, you will be invited to a face to face interview.

 The interview will consist of a competency-based assessment.